+Social responsibility

-Social responsibility Environmental responsibility Economic responsibility
+Environmental responsibility

+Consolidated financial statements

 Marel promotes fair trade, sustainable business practices and long-term profitability.
 Marel's vision is founded, on the strong belief that we can create economic value and, in partnership with our customers, have a positive social impact at the same time.